All Episodes

 Yeah, sure.

-I'm sure you'd be able to see it with the naked eye.
+Well, sure, you'd be able to see it with the naked eye.

-Remember, it's gonna be very far away.
+Remember, it's going to be very far away.

-We'll know by, uh, about January the 15th.
+We'll know by about January the 15th.

-If you can see the comet with the tail, with the naked eye, On the eastern horizon, about 12 degrees above the eastern horizon, about an hour before dawn, by January the 15th, then you will be able to see it with the naked eye through April.
+If you can see the comet with the tail, with the naked eye, on the eastern horizon, about 12 degrees above the eastern horizon, about an hour before dawn, by January the 15th, then you will be able to see it with the naked eye through April.

-Yeah, because we're not sure how far behind or away this...
-Well, we know how far away it is, we just don't know how much, how reflective the gases are going to be that are coming off of it.
+We just don't know how reflective the gases are going to be that are coming off of it.

 In case of an alien attack, the ban on prayer in the classroom will temporarily be lifted.